Miles Mikolas

-Miles Tice Mikolas (MY-koh-lahs; born August 23, 1988) is an American professional baseball pitcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the San Diego Padres, Texas Rangers, and St. Louis Cardinals and in Nippon Professional Baseball (NPB) for the Yomiuri Giants.
+Miles Tice Mikolas (/ˈmaɪkoʊlɑːs/ MY-koh-lahs; born August 23, 1988) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the San Diego Padres, Texas Rangers, St. Louis Cardinals, and Washington Nationals, and in Nippon Professional Baseball (NPB) for the Yomiuri Giants.
 He was an All-Star in 2018, tied with Jon Lester and Max Scherzer for the lead in the National League in wins that season, and finished sixth in NL Cy Young Award voting that year.
 He was also an All-Star in 2022.

 Amateur career

 Mikolas pitched for Jupiter Community High School in Palm Beach County, Florida, from which he graduated in 2006.
 He then attended Nova Southeastern University and played college baseball for the Nova Southeastern Sharks.
 In 2009, his junior year, he went 7–2 with a 2.06 ERA in 11 starts.